 Besides the ex situ conservation of the seeds in long term collections, each institution will guarantee the availability of plants for use in recovery plans.
 Part of the seed collection will be dedicated to a “seed active collection” for the production of plants.
 In cases of extremely endangered perennial plants, a collection of cuttings could be useful to maintain ex situ a "copy" of the wild population.
 Maintaining living plant collections in the partners’ respective gardens will enable their use in recovery plans but also, in some cases, the dissemination of the project results and education.

 In addition, the project partners will carry out joint field trips covering the entire collecting season and all the islands so as to share know-how and solutions to problems.

 A5 - Networking and communication

 Networking among the project partners, local institutions and authorities on each island and related international initiatives and projects at Mediterranean level is considered as a priority and aims to improve collaboration and effectiveness of plant conservation.
 Special actions are devoted to enriching the network `GENMEDA' (Network of Mediterranean Plant Conservation Centres) and expanding its current 13 members from 7 countries with new members from other parts of the Mediterranean including Northern African and Near East countries.

-Communication in its various forms will include the project website, a leaflet, a Layman’s report (addressed to the local management authorities and wider public) and short videos/spots in English and local languages of the project islands.
+Communication in its various forms will include the project website, a leaflet and a Layman’s report (addressed to the local management authorities and wider public).
 Each partner will organize at least one local event to disseminate the aims of the project and the key issues related to the theme of native flora conservation.
 These events will be open to local people and authorities as well as to anyone who might have an interest in the topics.
 The project partners will present the project in scientific meetings (international and national events) and a final international workshop dedicated to presenting the results of the project will be held before the end of the project.